anytizer/ocunit/README.md

 __WARNING__

 Never execute these ~~test~~ scripts against your live database or __in server environment__.
-It will overwrite the product information, pricing, images, currencies, customers, users, session, emails, passwords and more.
+It will overwrite the product information, pricing, images, currencies, customers, users, session, emails, passwords, .htaccess and more.
 Almost any information will be destroyed, and recreated.
 It even truncates a lot of `oc_*` tables!

 The database will NEVER return to its original state.
-So, OCUnit is for you only if your are setting up your store for the first time.
+So, OCUnit is for you only if you are setting up your store for the __first__ time.

 **Run OCUnit at your own risk.**
-The developers of OCUnit scripts cannot be responsible for your accidental damage to the OpenCart database on your store.
+The developers of OCUnit cannot be responsible for your accidental damage to the OpenCart database on your store.

 ---

-OCUnit is better when you are about to setup a __new store__.
+OCUnit is better when you are about to set up a __new store__.
-If you have already setup a live store **without having a local copy of catalog memo**, do not run these tests.
+If you have already set up a live store **without having a local copy of catalog memo**, do not run these tests.

 You can however run selected tests that do not delete or truncate the database.

 **Disclaimer Story**

-This project is NOT about developing the [core OpenCart](https://github.com/opencart/opencart), but the implementation of OpenCart to run a store.
+This project is NOT about developing the [core OpenCart](https://github.com/opencart/opencart/), but the implementation of OpenCart software to run a store.
 Please do not expect a code coverage test for OpenCart.

 OCUnit reads the ACTUAL database configuration values and URLs from within your OpenCart's config.php files to run tests.
 There are few [business rules](ini/config.ini) and configurations you should edit, to prepare your use.